Delaware and Landsat

 Less well known, perhaps, is Delaware’s geographic distinction as the State with the lowest average elevation.
 Most of its land area rises no more than 80 feet above sea level.
 In fact, about 32,000 acres of Cypress Swamp, sometimes called the Great Cypress Swamp, stretch across its southern border.

 These low elevations put Delaware at particular risk of sea level rise associated with climate change.
 Sea levels are rising more quickly than average for the Mid-Atlantic Region, which includes Delaware.
-The State has seen its coastal waters rise more than 1 foot over the past century.
+The State has seen its coastal waters rise more than 1 foot over the past century (Delaware Department of Natural Resources and Environmental Control, 2022).

 The Landsat Program’s 50-year archive of repeat Earth observations offers an indispensable record of land change along the Nation’s coastlines.
 Imagery collected by Landsat satellites can inform studies of the coastline losses, flooding extents, and land cover conversions that affect climate resilience in Delaware.
 Landsat data also can support plans to mitigate those effects.
 Here are a few examples of the ways Delaware benefits from Landsat.